Stock events for Allison Transmission Holdings, Inc. (ALSN)

 ALSN’s Geographic footprint

-Allison Transmission has a significant global presence, operating in over 150 countries, with its global headquarters in Indianapolis, Indiana, USA.
+Allison Transmission is headquartered in Indianapolis, Indiana, USA, and operates in over 150 countries.
+The company maintains regional headquarters in the Netherlands, China, and Brazil.
 Manufacturing facilities are located in the United States, Hungary, and India.
-The company has global engineering resources, including electrification engineering centers in Indianapolis, Auburn Hills, and London, and an extensive aftermarket service network with approximately 1,600 independent distributor and dealer locations worldwide.
+Additionally, Allison has global engineering resources, including electrification engineering centers in Indianapolis, Indiana; Auburn Hills, Michigan; and London in the United Kingdom.
+The company supports its customers through a network of approximately 1,600 independent distributor and dealer locations worldwide.

 ALSN Corporate Image Assessment